-The portfolio is invested in direct holdings in both equities and bonds in order to ensure compliance with the Church in Wales' Ethical Investment Policy.
+The portfolio is invested in direct holdings in both equities and bonds that comply with the Church in Wales' Ethical Investment Policy.
 To maintain an appropriate risk profile within the portfolio, the holdings are diversified by sector, industry, geography and currency.
 In line with Charity Commission advice there is no holding (with the exception of exposure to UK government bonds) that exceeds 5% of the value of the portfolio.